 For the health and safety of staff and visitors during the COVID-19 outbreak, the Campaign Finance Board's office remains closed to the public and staff is providing all services remotely.
 The Candidate Services Unit is available via email at CandidateServices@nyccfb.info or audio calls via Microsoft Teams by appointment during normal business hours (9 AM – 5 PM).
-While the office is closed, forms and documents will be accepted electronically.
+All forms and documents will be accepted electronically.
 Please fill out the applicable form completely, sign, and submit it as a single PDF to firstname.lastname@example.org.

 Campaigns have reported that emails sent from CFB addresses are delivered to their Spam folder.
 Anyone in contact with the CFB should monitor their Spam folder for CFB communications.